Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-I'm using [CSS variables](https://daily-dev-tips.com/posts/how-to-use-css-vars/) for this tutorial, just for the colours, here is the variable declaration:
+I'm using [CSS variables](https://daily-dev-tips.com/posts/how-to-use-css-vars/) for this tutorial.
+Just for the colours, here is the variable declaration:

 ```css
 :root {